Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Methodology

 To solve the problem of ambiguous textures using only orthophotos, we combine oblique images and depth features rendered from 3D mesh models for building verification.
 We construct a FPN to extract features from the oblique and depth images; then, we fuse multi-scale features to improve the discriminability of buildings with varying sizes.
 In addition, building verification reliability can be further improved by considering the redundancy of multi-view oblique images through a robust multi-view voting strategy.
 The workflow of the proposed method is briefly illustrated in Figure \ref{fig:flowchart}, including the steps for depth generation and occlusion testing, the depth-enhanced FPN, and multi-view 3D verification.

-More specifically, this study first uses the mesh model generated by the multiple view stereovision (MVS) \citep{vu2011high} pipeline and the position and orientation parameters from the Source Filmmaker (SFM) \citep{schoenberger2016sfm} results, to render the corresponding depth information \citep{xie2016asymmetric,zhu2020leveraging}.
-The buildings' cadastral data are also extruded using the corresponding floor information; then, the building's depth information is obtained by projecting onto corresponding view.
+More specifically, this study first uses the mesh model generated from the multiple view stereo (MVS) \citep{hirschmuller2005accurate,vu2011high} pipeline and the position and orientation parameters from the Structure from Motion (SFM) \citep{schoenberger2016sfm,xie2016asymmetric} results, to render the corresponding depth information \citep{zhu2020leveraging}.
+The buildings' footprint data are also extruded using the corresponding floor information; then, the depth image is obtained by projecting the photogrammetric mesh models onto corresponding view.
 Pixel-wise occlusion tests are conducted using depths obtained from both buildings and mesh models.
 Second, a pyramid convolutional neural network is constructed, to extract feature information from the original color images and rendered depth images.
 The non-occluded patches are classified into roof, fa\c{c}ade, or background categories.
 Finally, the reliability is further improved through multi-view voting.
-A single building consists of a roof and several fa\c{c}ade planes, and each plane is also visible in multiple views.
+A single building consists of a roof and several fa\c{c}ade planes, and each plane is also visible in multiple views, because of the increasing overlap ratio and the penta-view design \citep{petrie2009systematic} of aerial oblique camera system nowadays.
 A robust strategy is used to achieve a 100\% true-positive rate with a moderate false-alarm ratio.